reemaalsmari/NaturalDisaster-API-2/README.md

 # Project Name
-NaturalDisaster API
+NaturalDisaster API.

 # Our Challange
 Learn backend development by creating a RESTful API using Vapor and Fluent integrated with PSQL database.

 # App Statment
-A RESTful API integrated with PSQL database for nature disaster tracking iOS app
+A RESTful API integrated with PSQL database for nature disaster tracking iOS app.

 # Feature List
 1- Add new disaster (Post)